GAlexMES/ServerlessBenchmark/README.md

 Make sure, that pipenv and python 3 is installed on your system.
 Run `pipenv install` in the root of this directory.
+Run `pipenv shell` to get a shell, in which you can then execute `python3 ServerlessBenchmarkAppInterface.py ...`

 ## Start a test